AIX Monitoring

 loop: [ aix-exporter, loki-agent ]

-What’s in the bundle
+What’s in the Suite

-AIX_exporter Grafana dashboard with CPU heatmaps and LPAR utilization
+AIX-exporter Grafana dashboard with CPU heatmaps and LPAR utilization

 22 native collectors, 137 metrics, 600+ time series per LPAR.
 Single C binary on libperfstat, OpenMetrics-compatible, ships with a 60-panel Grafana dashboard.